 Next: There’s nothing worse than waking up like this.

 There’s nothing worse than waking up sweaty.
 Both men and women may experience night sweats as a side effect of a hormone imbalance.
 For women, hot flashes occur at night when progesterone levels are low and estrogen levels rise, says Medical Daily.
 Additionally, rising cortisol levels due to stress can lower progesterone even more.
 If there was ever a good reason to work on your stress levels, this may be it.

 Next: Fighting with your bathroom scale?

-You’re eating clean, going to the gym, and ready to hop on the scale.
+You’re eating clean, working out, and ready to hop on the scale.
 Surprise!
-You’ve gained a pound or two since your last weigh-in.
-While a poor diet and little exercise can lead to weight gain over the years, a hormonal imbalance may also pack on extra pounds.
+You gained a pound or two since your last weigh-in.
+While a poor diet and little exercise can lead to weight gain, a hormonal imbalance may also pack on pounds.
 Jill Coleman, C.P.T., tells Prevention your hormones play a key role in determining your hunger, cravings, and motivation to exercise.
-When your hormones are balanced, your metabolism will function properly as well, which helps keep your weight in a healthy range.
+When your hormones are balanced, your metabolism will function properly, which helps keep your weight in a healthy range.